 Broadway Corridor Development Plan

-The City and Pearland Economic Development Corporation (PEDC) are in the process of completing a Broadway Corridor Development Plan that will focus on the segment of the corridor from SH 288 to SH 35 that coincides with the segment the Texas Department of Transportation (TXDOT) is planning to reconstruct and widen.
-The main emphasis of the plan will be facilitating and planning for the impact of the proposed reconstruction that is expected to begin design in early 2020 once the current environmental study is completed.
-The timing of the planning effort will provide the important and much needed evaluation of the impacts of the reconstruction, not only from a mobility perspective but also the impact of the widening on the existing businesses.
+The City and Pearland Economic Development Corporation (PEDC) have completed the Broadway Corridor Development Plan for the segment of the corridor from SH 288 to SH 35 that coincides with the segment the Texas Department of Transportation (TXDOT) is planning to reconstruct and widen.
+The main emphasis of the plan is facilitating and planning for the impact of the proposed reconstruction that is expected to begin design in 2020.
+The timing of the planning effort provided important and much needed evaluation of the impacts of the reconstruction, not only from a mobility perspective but also the impact of the widening on the existing businesses.

 To learn more about the Broadway Corridor Development Plan, click here.